SupriyaMJadhav/Sales_Data-Data-Cleaning-Preprocessing/README.md

   1. Null Values: All null values have been removed to ensure data integrity.
   2. Duplicates: Duplicate entries have been identified and deleted.
-  3.Sorting: The data has been sorted by date from oldest to newest for chronological analysis.
+  3. Sorting: The data has been sorted by date from oldest to newest for chronological analysis.
   4. Formatting:
         All columns have been highlighted and bolded for emphasis.
         Text alignment has been set to center for improved readability.